artipie/artipie/.wiki/Home.md

 Detailed description for every supported repository type can be found [here](https://github.com/artipie/artipie/tree/master/examples).

-The file `my-maven.yaml` has to be placed on the path `/var/artipie/repo/my-maven.yaml` then Artipie service find it while startup and create repository with name `my-maven`.
+As long as we defined `/var/artipie/repo` as path for configuration file system storage, the file `my-maven.yaml` has to be placed on the path `/var/artipie/repo/my-maven.yaml` then Artipie service will find it while startup and create repository with name `my-maven`.

 Now, you can execute: